Thinklab-SJTU/pygmtools/docs/guide/introduction.rst

 * If you want to integrate graph matching as a step of your pipeline (either learning or non-learning).

-* If you want quick benchmarking and evaluation of the graph matching solvers available in ``pygmtools``.
+* If you want a quick benchmarking and profiling of the graph matching solvers available in ``pygmtools``.

 * If you do not want to dive too deep into the algorithm details and do not need to modify the algorithm.